Sheet Pan Chicken with Rainbow Vegetables

 - If the vegetables you are using are harder like sweet potatoes, be sure to give them a head start so that all of the vegetables finish roasting in the same amount of time.

 - You can also change up the kind of chicken you use.
 I opted for boneless, skinless chicken breasts.
-If you are a dark meat fan, you can use boneless, skinless thighs instead; simply cut them into similar, bite-size pieces.
+If you are a fan of sheet pan dinners chicken thighs-style, you can use boneless, skinless thighs instead; simply cut them into similar, bite-size pieces.

 Flavor It Up—A Simple but Super Tasty Way to Flavor Any Sheet Pan Chicken and Vegetables